rgharpuray/satlingo_backend/API_INTEGRATION.md

 ## Authentication

-Currently, the API supports **anonymous users**.
-User authentication is optional and can be added later.
-For anonymous usage:
+The API supports both **anonymous users** and **authenticated users** with JWT tokens.

+### Anonymous Users
 - No authentication headers required
 - User progress and answers are tracked per session (if implemented)
+- Can only access free content

+### Authenticated Users
-- For authenticated users, include: `Authorization: Bearer <token>` (when implemented)
+- Include JWT token in requests: `Authorization: Bearer <access_token>`
+- Progress and answers are saved to user account
+- Premium users can access premium content
+- See `AUTHENTICATION_SPEC.md` for complete authentication guide

 ## Content Type